katholiek-onderwijs-vlaanderen/sri/README.md

 - `previous` : If the client specified an `offset` that is larger than `limit`, then `previous`.
 Otherwise it SHOULD be omitted.

 ## Usage of keys
 Every *regular* resources MUST have a UUID value to identify it in the system in a reliable, stable way.
 This UUID MAY NEVER change over the lifetime of the resource.
 All UUID’s should be represented in the same way: {8 characters}-{4 characters}-{4 characters}-{4 characters}-{12 characters}, including hyphens.
-All characters MUST be lowercase.
+All characters MUST be in lower case.

     GET /schools/393f8347-8420-11e3-b29a-0c84dce06e32

 ## Resource validation
-In order to allow clients to reuse all or some of the validation logic implemented on the server, the APIs will expose their validation algorithm for every resource type.
-As we are not exposing resources here, but rather an algorithm we will use the POST verb for this.
-The URL on which we expose this algorithm is a sub-URL /validate of your list resources.

-For example /schools is a list resource, /schools/{uuid} is an regular school resource, and the validation algorithm for checking a single school resource will be exposed on /schools/validate.
+In order to allow clients to reuse all or some of the validation logic implemented on the server, the server MUST expose their validation algorithm for every resource type.
+Clients can perform a `POST` operation to `/{type}/validate`.
+If `/schools` is a list resource, `/schools/{uuid}` is an regular school resource, and the validation algorithm for checking a single school resource will be exposed on `/schools/validate`.

+    POST /schools/{guid}
+    {
+        key: '{guid}',
+        institutionNumber: '128256',
+        ...
+    }

+    200 OK

 The response to this POST operation will return the same body as described in Error Codes.